 Although the clouds looked potentially menacing, we fortunately had a rain-free night.

 That evening was near the peak of the Perseid meteor shower.
 Around midnight, I woke up and got a few shots of the Milky Way rising over the basin.
-One of the photos also captured one of the Perseus meteors, which are famous for their half-pink/half-green trails caused by calcium and magnesium.
+One of the photos also captured one of the Perseid meteors, which are famous for their half-pink/half-green trails caused by calcium and magnesium.

 Day 3